 Blog

-Three Tips for Crafting an MBA Resume That Stands Out – Including Sample Bullet Points!
+Tips for Crafting an MBA Recruiting Resume That Stands Out

-So, take the time now to put together a compelling resume for landing your target internship.
-Here are our top three tips for creating a resume that will stand out from those of your peers.
+Here are three tips for creating a compelling resume that will help you stand out from your peers.

 1. Curate your resume content for your target audience.

 Action Items: Read each bullet point on your resume.
-Next to each one, write down the main skill or theme that the bullet point communicates (hint: pay special attention to the action verb that starts the bullet point).
-Review the list and evaluate whether your resume shows that you meet the needs of your target employer.
+Next to each one, write down the main skill or theme that the bullet point communicates.
+(Hint: Pay special attention to the action verb at the beginning of the bullet point.)
+Review the list, and evaluate whether your resume shows that you can meet the needs of your target employer.
 Remove any jargon that is overly industry specific.

 2. Showcase your impact.

-If your bullet points read like those in a job description, you are missing an opportunity to differentiate your candidacy and show your track record of success.
-Compelling resumes also help the reader see the scope of your responsibility and the level of complexity in your work.
+If your bullet points read like those in a job description, you are missing a critical opportunity to differentiate your candidacy and demonstrate your track record of success.
+Without conveying the scope of your responsibility and the level of complexity in your work, you will not capture the recruiters’ attention.

-Action Items: Reread each bullet point and ask yourself, “So what?
+Action Items: Reread your resume’s bullet points, and for each one, ask yourself, “So what?
 Why did I do this task?
 Whom did it help?
 How did it help them?”
-Each bullet point should include a quantification of the impact you had on your department, company, or client (e.g., actual number, forecasted number, year-over-year comparison, scale or scope of work).
-If you cannot quantify the impact, look for qualitative metrics of success.
+Each bullet point should somehow quantify the impact you had on your department, company, or client (e.g., actual number, forecasted number, year-over-year comparison, scale or scope of work).
+If you cannot quantify the impact, look for qualitative metrics of success instead.

 Try this framework for bullet writing: